-For the year ended December 31, 2013, Bimini Capital generated a REIT taxable loss.
-As more fully described in footnote 12 to the accompanying consolidated financial statements, REIT taxable income or loss generated by qualifying REIT activities is computed in accordance with the Internal Revenue Code, which is different from the Company's financial statement income or loss as computed in accordance with GAAP.
-In addition, Bimini Capital had REIT tax net operating loss carryovers of approximately \$17.9 million as of December 31, 2013 which are immediately available to offset future REIT taxable income.
+For the year ended December 31, 2014, Bimini Capital generated a REIT taxable loss.
+As more fully described in footnote 13 to the accompanying consolidated financial statements, REIT taxable income or loss generated by qualifying REIT activities is computed in accordance with the Internal Revenue Code, which is different from the Company's financial statement income or loss as computed in accordance with GAAP.
+Bimini Capital had REIT tax NOL carryforwards of approximately \$18.0 million as of December 31, 2014 which are immediately available to offset future REIT taxable income.

 The Company has used the term "REIT taxable income" throughout this document as being the amount available for distribution to its stockholders before any NOLs are applied, and before any distributions.
-In arriving at income that could be subjected to taxation at the REIT entity level for a given year, dividends paid in the current year and any NOL's carried-over from prior periods are deducted (in that order) from current period income first.
-Net operating losses expire 20 years from the year they are incurred.
-Since Bimini Capital currently has NOL's from prior periods available to offset income in 2014 and in future periods, Bimini Capital has the option, but not the obligation, to apply such NOL's against REIT taxable income.
-As a result, Bimini Capital could have income in 2014 and in future years, but not make distributions to stockholders.
-This would occur if Bimini Capital had sufficient NOL's available to entirely offset the REIT income earned in a given year and chose to apply such NOL's.
-Bimini Capital could also apply available NOL's against a portion of future period earnings and reduce the distributions to stockholders.
-Bimini Capital is unlikely to declare and pay dividends to stockholders until existing NOL's have been consumed.
+In arriving at income that could be subjected to taxation at the REIT entity level for a given year, dividends paid in the current year and any NOLs carried-over from prior periods are deducted (in that order) from current period income first.
+NOLs expire 20 years from the year they are incurred.
+Since Bimini Capital currently has NOLs from prior periods, which begin to expire in 2028, and are available to offset income in 2015 and in future periods, Bimini Capital has the option, but not the obligation, to apply such NOLs against REIT taxable income.
+As a result, Bimini Capital could have income in 2015 and in future years, but not make distributions to stockholders.
+This would occur if Bimini Capital had sufficient NOLs available to entirely offset the REIT income earned in a given year and chose to apply such NOLs.
+Bimini Capital could also apply available NOLs against a portion of future period earnings and reduce the distributions to stockholders.
+Bimini Capital is unlikely to declare and pay dividends to stockholders until existing NOLs have been consumed.

 In response to the credit market disruption and the deteriorating financial conditions of Fannie Mae and Freddie Mac, Congress and the U.S. Treasury undertook a series of actions that culminated with putting Fannie Mae and Freddie Mac in conservatorship in September 2008.
+Fannie Mae and Freddie Mac are U.S. Government-sponsored entities, or GSEs, but their guarantees are not backed by the full faith and credit of the United States.
 The Federal Housing Finance Agency ("FHFA") now operates Fannie Mae and Freddie Mac as conservator, in an effort to stabilize the entities.
 The FHFA also noted that during the conservatorship period, it would work to enact new regulations for minimum capital standards, prudent safety and soundness standards and portfolio limits of Fannie Mae and Freddie Mac.